3rd European Congress of Local Governments

 - Bringing Railways Into The Future

-- Modern Transport Infrastructure in Regions – a Way to Improve the Quality of Life for the Citizens?
+- Modern Transport Infrastructure in Regions – A Way to Improving Life Quality of Denizens

 - The Integration of Immigrants at the Local Level – Challenges and Good Practices

 - „Middle School Reform” – a Return to the Past or a Turn Towards the Future?

 - Local Government and History.
 How National Heritage Shapes Local Community